Stremio/stremio-art/README.md

 Community Art for Stremio

+## The Gallery

+All images and videos included in this repository are also visible in the [Stremio Art Gallery](https://art.stremio.com/).

 ## Submitting Art

-- All submissions **must be related** to Stremio, the Stremio Logo and/or Stremurrr (the Stremio mascot) to be accepted
+**Submitting:**

 - Requires a (free) GitHub Account
 - Original images must be added to the `originals` folder
 - Thumbnails must be added to the `thumbnails` folder
 - Create a Pull Request to this repository with the changes

+**Acceptance rules:**

+- This digital gallery is for art, not user interface redesigns
+- All submissions **must be related** to Stremio, the Stremio Logo and/or Stremurrr (the Stremio mascot) to be accepted
-**Images:** Original images must have have a minimum of 400px in width, thumbnails must be resized to exactly 400px width, we accept: png, jpg, gif, svg (svg does not require a thumbnail)
+- **Images:** Original images must have have a minimum of 400px in width, thumbnails must be resized to exactly 400px width, we accept: png, jpg, gif, svg (svg does not require a thumbnail)

-**Video:** All videos should be added to the `originals` folder, do not require a thumbnail added, we accept only: mp4
+- **Video:** All videos should be added to the `originals` folder, do not require a thumbnail added, we accept only: mp4

 ### For the non-tech savy

-After creating a github account:
+To submit artwork, after creating a github account:

 - press the "Fork" button on this page (upper right corner, after forking you will be redirected to your own clone of this repository on GitHub)
 - press the "originals" folder